hyperledger/indy-hipe/text/feature-discovery/README.md

 match a prefix.

-Reuqest messages say, "Please tell me what your capabilities are with respect to the protocols with message family identifiers that match this regex."
+Reuqest messages say, "Please tell me what your capabilities are with respect to the protocols that match this string."
 This particular example asks if another agent knows any 1.x versions of the [tictactoe protocol]( https://github.com/hyperledger/indy-hipe/blob/4a17a845da932609f1c6b7b8a4599bb686a1f440/text/protocols/tictactoe-1.0/README.md ).